zhzixuan/Final-Project/README.md

 ## 1. This project is about my final project.
 I will show some SupportDocs here.

-### code: prototxt files (network structure), scripts when training and testing, scripts when applying in real scenes in life.
+### Code: prototxt files (network structure), scripts when training and testing, scripts when applying in real scenes in life.

-### result: trained model (caffemodel) with parameters and  saved predicted segmentation (.png).
+### Result: trained model (caffemodel) with parameters and  saved predicted segmentation (.png).
 I uploaded the required caffemodel to the Baidu web disk, which can be downloaded from here (Link: https://pan.baidu.com/s/1zsG-Mos7nzcg3kL2dF1sig  password: ajqj).

 ### Demo: the original video and segmented demo video.